mukherjeerajdeep/3_PS_Unit-Testing_With_Python/04/PyTest/pytest_source_test_structure/Readme.md

 ## Setting up

-However first we need to setup the project by running the `setup.py` so all the requirements and dependancies must be written there so during setup we instantly get those
+However first we need to set up the project by running the `setup.py` so all the requirements and dependencies must be written there so during setup we instantly get those

 ```text